Updated: Jan 14

 You can do the same thing to set a white point: hold down Shift and double-click the Whites slider.
 Although that may improve the image still further, as you can see in figure 4, it can also go too far, either producing an image that looks over-exposed everywhere, or producing one that has large areas of near-white tone.You may be able to see the detail in those delicate highlights on your high-end monitor, but commercial printers in particular may struggle to keep those areas from becoming blank white.
 I prefer to err on the side of caution and pull the Whites slider back to the left until the right edge of the histogram terminates a little bit before the right edge of the graph, rather than exactly at the bottom right corner of the graph.

 There’s certainly more that could be done with this image.
 You could use the Highlights slider to darken the sky slightly and the Shadows slider to open up the darkest shadows a bit.
-Adding 10 to 20 points of Clarity would bring out the texture of the rock.
+Adding 10 or 15 points of Clarity would bring out the texture of the rock.
 Notice, however, that I haven’t added any Saturation or Vibrance.
 In my view, simply adding global contrast with the Tone Curve panel and setting appropriate white and black points has produced all the saturation the image needs.
 Next time you’re stuck on an image, give this approach a try.
 It may be all you need to make a good image much better.

 Want to know when new blog posts are released?
 Please join my mailing list!